Frequently Asked Questions

 Q. How do I make an appointment at your clinic?

 A. We do not make appointments.
-Anyone can come in at anytime that we're open without an appointment.
+Anyone can come in at anytime that we're open without an appointment, except for Virginia Medicaid and TennCare patients.
+Click Here for Virginia Medicaid and TennCare information.

 Q. Are you accepting new patients at your clinic?